jjc12/MathFree/README.md

 Create README.md file.
 Upload squarematrix_free.h file to MatrixFree library.
 Upload squarematrix_free.cpp file to MatrixFree library.

+## Show me the source code!
+(And how do I use it?)

+The source code and header files for your preferred object can be found at <a href="https://github.com/jjc12/MathFree/tree/master">branch: master</a>.

+*Note: <a href="https://github.com/jjc12/MathFree/wiki">Wiki: MathFree</a> provides a user guide for usage of the objects.
+Clicking the button that looks like an open book on the toolbar to the right will also take you there.*

 ## The Bad, the Ugly, and the Good